 We load atoms into the tweezers by overlaying the tweezers on a large-volume optical trap containing a gas of $^{87}$Rb atoms at a temperature of \SI{30}{\micro\K}.
-The atoms are then exposed both to counter-propagating fluorescence imaging beams, with a variable red detuning $\Delta = \omega_L - \omega_0 < 0$ from the $D_2$ $F=2 \rightarrow F^\prime = 3$ optical transition, and also to repump light resonant with the $D_2$ $F=1 \rightarrow F^\prime = 2$ transition.
+The atoms are then exposed both to counterpropagating fluorescence imaging beams, with a variable red detuning $\Delta = \omega_L - \omega_0 < 0$ from the $D_2$ $F=2 \rightarrow F^\prime = 3$ optical transition, and also to repump light resonant with the $D_2$ $F=1 \rightarrow F^\prime = 2$ transition.
 The dipole trap is extinguished after \SI{10}{ms}.
-The imaging light reduces the atom number in each tweezer to either zero or one~\cite{Schlosser2001}, cools the atoms to a thermal energy of roughly a tenth of the depth of the tweezer trap (in the range $k_B \times (0.25-1.5)$ \SI{}{mK}), and generates atomic fluorescence.
+The imaging light reduces the atom number in each tweezer to either zero or one~\cite{Schlosser2001}, cools the atoms to a thermal energy of roughly a tenth of the depth of the tweezer trap [set in the range $k_B \times (0.25-1.5)$ \SI{}{mK} for different experiments], and generates atomic fluorescence.

 The fluoresced light at a wavelength of \SI{780}{nm} is imaged using the same high-resolution objective used to produce the tweezer array.
-In each experimental repetition, we image the same tweezer-trapped atoms in up to ten \SI{500}{ms} exposures, maintaining constant imaging light intensity while varying the detuning $\Delta$ stepwise toward atomic resonance between image frames.
-Single atoms fluoresce more brightly in subsequent frames, as shown in the histograms in Fig.~\ref{fig:Fig_2}a.
-We post-select data in each image frame based on a photon-count threshold in a later frame to ensure the atom did not leave the trap during any earlier imaging exposure.
-This post-selection also allows us to probe atoms with far-detuned light for which the fluorescence level is not far above the photodetection noise floor; see Fig.~\ref{fig:Fig_2}a inset.
+In each experimental repetition, we image the same tweezer-trapped atoms in up to ten \SI{500}{ms} exposures, maintaining constant imaging-light intensity while varying the detuning $\Delta$ stepwise toward atomic resonance between image frames.
+Single atoms fluoresce more brightly in subsequent frames, as shown in the histograms in Fig.~\ref{fig:Fig_2}(a).
+We postselect data in each image frame based on a photon-count threshold in a later frame to ensure the atom did not leave the trap during any earlier imaging exposure.
+This postselection also allows us to determine the scattering rate for atoms probed with far-detuned light for which the fluorescence level is not far above the photodetection noise floor; see Fig.~\ref{fig:Fig_2}(a) inset.